navel-pyt/CV-and-profile/README.md

-# Laurent Nave — Technical Product Manager
+# Laurent Nave — Data and Insights Product Manager

 > I build data products and AI-powered tools at the intersection of product strategy and hands-on engineering.
 > Senior PM @ Ogury · AdTech · Audience Intelligence · GenAI